environment-toolkit/et/CLI.md

 ## Package a Beacon

-Builds and packages the beacon for publishing.
+Builds and packages the beacon for publishing to the `hub`.

 ```console
 et beacon build